Get-Into-Web3/6-days-of-solidity/README.md

 Day 2 Zombies Attack Their Victims

-In this Module we are going to add Multiplayer feature as well as adding some extra feature in creating Zombie army.
+In this Module we are going to add Multiplayer feature as well as adding some extra feature to make our Zombie army appearnace little different.

    CHAPTER 1: Lesson 2 Overview:

-     Zombie Feeding :  When a zombie feeds, it infects the host with a virus.
-The virus then turns the host into a new zombie that joins your army.The new zombie's DNA will be calculated from the previous zombie's DNA and the host's DNA.
+     Zombie Feeding : To make our Zombie being more effective we will do like if zombie infect the other person it will turn into the zombie as well.

+                      Technically speaking we will calculate the another DNA for the new zombie which will be nothing but the average of perevous zombie dna and host dna.

-CHAPTER 2: Mappings and Addresses
+   CHAPTER 2: Mappings and Addresses:

-    Addresses: The Ethereum blockchain is made up of accounts, which you can think of like bank accounts.
-An account has a balance of Ether (the currency used on the Ethereum blockchain), and you can send and receive Ether payments to other accounts, just like your bank account can wire transfer money to other bank accounts.

-    Mapping:   A mapping is essentially a key-value store for storing and looking up data.
-In the first example, the key is an address and the value is a uint, and in the second example the key is a uint and the value a string.
+       In this we learnt about addresses and Mapping in Blockchain.

+       Address: It is like the bank account number everyone have a bank account they do transaction to this.
+                Simlilarly here to , the owner have its own address through which transaction can be done and uniquely identifies the person.

+                For example: If you ever send crypto to any blockchain wallet, there you see the address which is used for transaction.

+       Mapping: In Simple terms if you ever used any Programming language like Java,Phython there you seen something called Hashmap or Dictionary.
+                Here to in Solidity we have Mapping which is almost same, Key Value Pair where Key will be always unique.

+       We are using Mapping In our project to store the address of owner with some value to it which will be the ZombieID.Let's see.

    CHAPTER 3: Msg.sender

-    Now that we have our mappings to keep track of who owns a zombie, we'll want to update the _createZombie method to use them.
-    In order to do this, we need to use something called msg.sender.

-    msg.sender : In Solidity, there are certain global variables that are available to all functions.
-One of these is msg.sender, which refers to the address of the person (or smart contract) who called the current function.
+       To find out the owner address we generally use msg.sender variable which global variable in Solidity which gives the current owner address.
+       With the use of msg.sender as a key in our mapping which tell us the address of owner and value will be ZombieID ,it tell us who own the zombie.

    CHAPTER 4: Require

-    In lesson 1, we made it so users can create new zombies by calling createRandomZombie and entering a name.
-However, if users could keep calling this function to create unlimited zombies in their army, the game wouldn't be very fun.

-    Thus require is quite useful for verifying certain conditions that must be true before running a function.
+       Require is quite useful for verifying certain conditions that must be true before running a function.
+       We will be using the require to check whether the current user not gnereate unlimited zombie so, it will stop that thing.

+       We will check if the current User count of Zombie will be zero then allow to generate army.

-CHAPTER 5: Inheritance
+   CHAPTER 5 & 6: Inheritance & Import

-    Our game code is getting quite long.
-Rather than making one extremely long contract, sometimes it makes sense to split your code logic across multiple contracts to organize the code.

        Inheritance provide the code reusibilty feature.
-CHAPTER 6: Import

-    Our code was getting pretty long, so we split it up into multiple files to make it more manageable.
-    This is normally how you will handle long codebases in your Solidity projects.

-    When you have multiple files and you want to import one file into another, Solidity uses the import keyword.
+Also it will inherit the properties of its parent contract.
+       In this way we will reduce or organize our code more efficiently.

+       It is basically Objected Oriented Programming Feature.

+       We will be making another contract which will be take all the information about Zombie feeding.Now after making that contract
+       We have to use the property of our earlier contract which is ZombieFactory.
+So, to use that will use import keyword in our child contract.

+       Similar to importing Modules in python.Think in this way.

   CHAPTER 7: Storage vs Memory (Data location)